Junkyard Planet

 2nd ed No. 105 (1868); 5th ed No. 97 (1889)

 If a living, life-giving fountain still is out there, should we go?
 And if not, what shall we do?
 What is worthwhile?
-And what is economics anyway, if not human action, as Ludwig von Mises says?
+And precisely to the point: what is economics anyway, if not human action, as Ludwig von Mises says?
 Junkyard Planet is H. Beam Piper's adventure-meditation upon this theme, and it is a solidly enjoyable story.

 © 2006 Robert Wilfred Franson